 Two different strategies were used to extract the relevant quantitative data from the papers.
 The papers that explicitly decomposed the sex-gap in old-age disabilities by socioeconomic conditions (n=2) gave: a) the contribution of the gendered difference in the distribution of socioeconomic conditions; and b) the contribution of differential associations between sex and disabilities, separately.
 In order to make the results comparable to those from the regression-based analyses, we only considered the contribution of the gendered distribution of socioeconomic conditions.

-For the regression-based studies we used the difference method to estimate the proportion of the sex-gap in old-age disabilities that could be attributed to socioeconomic conditions.
+For regression-based studies we used the difference method to estimate the proportion of the sex-gap in old-age disabilities that could be attributed to socioeconomic conditions.
 That is, we used the following formula to extract the data from stepwise regression models in the papers: 100*(βunadjusted model – βadjusted model)/ βunadjusted model.

 In the first step, we extracted the estimates from all the eligible analyses in all the papers.
 Several papers included analyses based on different samples and different outcomes.
 So, we ended up with a total of 53 estimates.